Kvn11/Kvn11.github.io/content/post/iced_id/index.md

 ### Decryption

-There are 2 references to this data, so I labeled them as potential decryption functions.
+There are 2 references to this RC4 function, so I labeled them as potential decryption functions.
-In both of these references, a key of `11c742c6` is used.
+In both of these references, a key of `0x11c742c6` is used.
 There is also another function that does some type of encryption or encoding using the same data, key, and key length, although I wasn't able to understand it at the time.
 Additionally, from the references to the data and key, I was able to deduce that the code is using this structure: